unt-libraries/untl-metadata-documentation/docs/fields/description.rst

     Yes - clicking 'Add' repeats all field parts; there should only be two description fields (one for content and one for physical description)

 Required?
     Yes - a content description is required; a physical description is highly recommended.
-Also see [more information][] about required fields
+Also see :doc:`more information </minimally-viable-records>` about required fields

-*Note:* Given the significant differences for entering description information, guidance sections are repeated separately for [content descriptions][] and [physical descriptions][] below.
+*Note:* Given the significant differences for entering description information, guidance sections are repeated separately for `content descriptions <description-content>` and `physical descriptions <description-physical>` below.

+.. _description-content:

 *********************************
 Element Name: Content Description
 *********************************

+.. _description-csources:

 Where Can the Content Description Information be Found?
 =======================================================